 Another one of the cool facts about Spain is that the locals are incredibly respectful to their elders and each other and will often shake hands upon meeting and departing.

 Spaniards are friendly and helpful to tourists if they need help or just seek to make casual conversation to learn more about the country and its practices.
 Remember that if you’re visiting the country feel free to strike up a conversation with a local.
 And if you’re able to learn a few phrases in Spanish from the conversation then all the better!

 The people of Spain are hardworking and would refuse to fill their day with meaningless trivia.
 They tend to be efficient and enjoy spending time with friends and family after a day of work.

-However that doesn’t mean that Spain doesn’t cater for those looking for a little excitement and is all work and no play.
-The Spanish nightlife is filled with music, dancing and fun and can be an amazing experience for leisure seekers.
+However, that doesn’t mean that Spain doesn’t cater to those looking for a little excitement and is all work and no play.
+Spaniards fill their nights with music, dancing, and fun and can be an amazing experience for leisure seekers.

 Ever since the fall of Francesco Franco’s dictatorship regime back in the early 20th century the people have become revitalized.
-Their patriotism and national pride is reinvigorated and as a result their creation of traditional music and performance has been on the rise.
+Their patriotism and national pride are reinvigorated and as a result, their creation of traditional music and performance has been on the rise.

-Spain is a truly wonderful place to visit with friends and family and caters to a great variety of interests.
+After reading these important facts about Spain, you’ll realize that this is a truly wonderful place to visit with friends and family.
+Spain caters to a great variety of interests.

 If you’d like to experience Europe at its finest be sure to spend your next holiday on the Spanish beaches enjoying tapas and dancing the nights away to Flamenco.
 Or relaxing in the Spanish countryside.